ARTHRITIS FOUNDATION, HEARTLAND REGION, NEBRASKA

 Leading the fight for the arthritis community, the Arthritis Foundation helps conquer everyday battles through life-changing information and resources, access to optimal care, advancements in science and community connections.

 Programs & Services Offered

-- National JA Conference and local Family Days provides tools and information to JA families; scholarships proviced
+National JA Conference and local Family Days provide tools and information to JA families; scholarships available.

-- Camp Spirit for children with juvenile arthritis and siblings; scholarships provided
+Camp Spirit available for children with juvenile arthritis and their siblings; scholarships provided.

-- Better Living Toolkits are a free resource for adults with arthritis that includes a variety of resources and tools to help individuals manage their arthritis in daily life.
+Better Living Toolkits are available free for adults with arthritis and include a variety of resources and tools to help individuals manage their arthritis in daily life.

-- JA Power Packs are a free resource for families that have a child with arthritis that includes a variety of resources and tools to help individuals manage their arthritis in daily life.
+JA Power Packs are available free for families that have a child with arthritis and include a variety of resources and tools to help individuals manage their arthritis in daily life.

 Did You Know

 Approximately 345,000 Nebraskans are living with arthritis, and 2,000 of them are children.

 1 in 5 adults has arthritis, and 1 in 250 children has arthritis.

 23 million people with arthritis are limited in their ability to do daily activities, such as standing, bending, walking and climbing stairs.